AlexsLemonade/refinebio-js/README.md

 We use the npm package [isomorphic-unfetch](https://www.npmjs.com/package/isomorphic-unfetch) which supports an API request for both Node.js and a browser.

-### Add Refine.bio API
+### Add refine.bio API

-To add Refine.bio API, go to the root directory of your project and run the following command:
+To add refine.bio API, go to the root directory of your project and run the following command:

 ```sh
 yarn add refinebio